 Students prepare for and take examinations drawn from the didactic course work in Communication Disorders.
-Emphasis is on integration of material and clinical problemsolving.
+Emphasis is on integration of material and clinical problem-solving.
 Results are used as a formative assessment.
 Prerequisites: Admission to graduate candidacy in Communication Disorders.
 Completion of all graduate CDIS didactic courses.
 Permission of CDIS program faculty.

-CDIS850 Practicum in Audiology: Assessment (1)
+CDIS850 Practicum in Audiology: Assessment (1) (P/NC)

 External practicum in audiometric assessment.
-May include hearing screening, screening tympanometry and basic audiological evaluation.
+May include hearing screening, screening tympanometry, and basic audiological evaluation.
 Prerequisites: Pass qualifying examination or have thesis proposal approved.
 One graduate practicum in Speech-Language Pathology.
+Professional liability insurance.
 Permission from the practicum coordinator.

-CDIS852 Practicum in Audiology: Rehabilitation (1)
+CDIS852 Practicum in Audiology: Rehabilitation (1) (P/NC)

-External practicum in rehabilitative audiology with hearing-impaired elementary school or high school students or hearing-impaired retarded young adults.
-Includes diagnosis, lesson planning, therapy, and report writing.
+Provides external practicum for communication assessment and intervention with clients who have auditory disability.
 Prerequisites: Pass qualifying examination or have thesis proposal approved.
 One graduate practicum in Speech-Language Pathology.
-Permission from the practicum coordinator.
+Receive permission from the practicum coordinator.